salesforce/lwc-rfcs/text/0000-context-service.md

 ## Proposal: Context Provider

-This proposal provides a low-level API for authors to provide a context value at any level in the flatten DOM tree that can be consume by any node in the subtree.
+This proposal provides a low-level API for authors to provide a context value at any level in the flattened DOM tree that can be consume by any node in the subtree.
 This API is subject to changes as we understand more and more about how context is used.

 ### Defining a new Context